Brooke Apshkrum

-Brooke Apshkrum (Brūka Apškrūma; born September 9, 1999 in Calgary, Alberta) is a Canadians luger.
+Brooke Apshkrum (Brūka Apškrūma; born September 9, 1999, in Calgary, Alberta) is a Canadian luger.

 Career

 2015–2016 season

 Apshkrum won the gold medal in the girls' singles event at the second Winter Youth Olympics in Lillehammer, Norway.

 2017–2018 season

 In December 2017, Apshkrum was named to Canada's Olympic team for the 2018 Winter Olympics in Pyeongchang, South Korea.